Financial-Times/origami/README.md

 ));
 ```

+_Note: If your project has multiple Sass entry points call `oFontsVariantsIncluded` with the same options as `oFonts`, to tell `o-fonts` which font faces have been output._

 ### Font Loading

 By default [font-display](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) is set to `swap`.
 In supporting browsers a system font is shown until fonts are loaded.
 To update your font loading method set `$o-fonts-display` at the top of your Sass, before including any other component.